- Essentials of Training

 We are very pleased with your interest in the neurology residency training program at the University of Pittsburgh.
 We offer comprehensive training in both clinical and basic scientific aspects of neurology, and abundant opportunities for research.
 We are a categorical program with seven residency positions available each year.
-We also offer ACGME approved fellowship programs in Clinical Neurophysiology and Vascular Neurology and non-ACGME accredited fellowship programs in Interventional Neurology and Movement Disorders.
+We also offer ACGME-approved fellowship programs in Clinical Neurophysiology and Vascular Neurology, non-ACGME accredited programs in Vascular Neurology, Interventional Neurology, Movement Disorders, Headache Medicine and Epilepsy.
 Our faculty is well balanced including physician scientists and subspecialty-trained physicians who not only provide our residents with clinical and basic scientific training but also offer expanded opportunities for research.
-We are pleased to announce the Dr. Robert Kaniecki, Director of the Headache Center and Associate Professor of Neurology has taken on the role of Assistant Program Director.
+We are pleased to announce that Dr. Robert Kaniecki, Director of the Headache Center and Assistant Professor of Neurology has taken on the role of Assistant Program Director.

 The University of Pittsburgh Medical Center (UPMC) is a regional and national referral center, and the resulting patient population represents a broad spectrum of interesting neurological disorders both common and uncommon.
 Such a wide and varied patient population lends itself to extensive hands-on patient exposure for our residents.

 A unique feature of our program for starting PGY-2 residents is neurology “boot camp.”
 This is a month-long intensive introduction to neurology that has been enthusiastically received by the residents.
 We also offer an extremely comprehensive didactic program throughout the year to complement clinical experience.